d2l-ai/d2l-vi/chapter_computational-performance/hybridize_vn.md

 <!--
 The easiest way to get a feel for how hybridization works is to consider deep networks with multiple layers.
 Conventionally the Python interpreter will need to execute the code for all layers to generate an instruction that can then be forwarded to a CPU or a GPU.
-For a single (fast) compute device this doesn't cause any major issues.
+For a single (fast) compute device this does not cause any major issues.
 On the other hand, if we use an advanced 8-GPU server such as an AWS P3dn.24xlarge instance Python will struggle to keep all GPUs busy.
 The single-threaded Python interpreter becomes the bottleneck here.
 Let's see how we can address this for significant parts of the code by replacing `Sequential` by `HybridSequential`.
 We begin by defining a simple MLP.